Our use of Cookies

 Products subject to General Marketing Standards (GMS)** and green bananas will not require a certificate of conformity for export.

-If the applicant has Approved Trader Status (ATS) a certificate of conformity will be automatically supplied for the consignment.
+If the applicant has Approved Trader Status (ATS) a Certificate of Conformity will be automatically supplied for the consignment.

-If they are not ATS, Peach will highlight the application to a Horticultural Marketing Inspector (HMI) and they will decide based on risk either to carry out a physical inspection or to provide the certificate of conformity.
+If they are not ATS, IPAFFS will highlight the application to a Horticultural Marketing Inspector (HMI) and they will decide based on risk either to carry out a physical inspection or to provide the certificate of conformity.

-ATS status means that traders have been approved as being classified in the lowest risk category, and will benefit from fewer inspection visits and the supply of certificates of conformity without inspection.
+ATS status means that traders have been approved as being classified in the lowest risk category, and will benefit from fewer inspection visits and the supply of Certificates of Conformity without inspection.

 Traders benefiting from this possibility shall: